jpratt2/CucumberTemplateJava/README.md

     And I click $('#btnMakeVisible')[0]

-Note the [0] at the end for the index value; jQuery returns a collection of elements.
+Note the [0] at the end for the index value because jQuery returns a collection of elements.

 The automatic wait occurs only for By selectors and CSS selectors, but not for jQuery selectors.